-Learn all about the Element types and how they affect you in Genshin Impact
+Genshin Impact Element guide: All Elements, Elemental Reactions, and Status Effects

+Every character is a master of an Element in Genshin Impact, so understanding these Elements is key to victory.

 Water, Earth, Fire, Air.
 Long ago, the four nations lived together in harmony...oh wait.
 Wrong fandom.
+Ahem.

 Genshin Impact is a magical game where every playable character is the master of an Element.
-The way that these Elements interact with each other sometimes results in added effects or damages.
+The way these Elements interact with each other sometimes results in added effects or damages to your opponents.
 So, you'll definitely want to take advantage of certain Elemental combinations in order to defeat enemies more efficiently.

-Depending on what Elements the characters in your party have can also result in party bonuses.
+Depending on what Elements the Genshin Impact characters in your party have can also result in party bonuses.
 Here's everything you need to know about Genshin Impact Elements, Status Effects, Elemental Reactions, and Elemental Resonance.

-Looking to find even more fun on your phone?
-Check out the best Android games.
+Genshin Impact is one of the best PS5 games you can play on the console right now, and it's completely free to play.
+Cross-progression means that if you link your account, you can even carry your progress across your PS5 console and your mobile device.
+With the high-quality production values, it's easily one of the best Android games even if you're used to console or PC gaming.

-Genshin Impact Elements
+Genshin Impact: Elements

-There are currently seven different Elements in Genshin Impact, though it's possible that more will be added into the game as time goes on.
-Different nations across Teyvat worship different members of The Seven.
-The individuals who make up The Seven are Archons who bestow elemental powers on their followers.
+There are currently seven Elements in Genshin Impact, though it's possible that more will be added into the game as time goes on.
+Nations across Teyvat worship different members of The Seven Archons, which are godly individuals who bestow elemental powers on their followers.

+New regions are being added to Genshin Impact with major expansions.
+As an example, the Genshin Impact 3.0 update (opens in new tab) featured the new mountainous Sumeru region.

 |Element